Me: “Sam, would you like a banana?”

 Sam: (on all fours and wagging his bottom in air) “Meow.”

 Me: So is that a yes?
 Do you want a banana?
 Narna (breaks one off the bunch and holds it up)?

 Sam: (cheekily smiles) “Meow.”

 Right now my little Sam is toilet training.
 He tells me he’s a “big boy” when he wears undies and uses the potty.
-Then when I slap a nappy on him before going out, he declares, “I’m a baby!” – he knows he is sitting on the fence between the two.
+Then when I pop a nappy on him before going leaving the house, he declares, “I’m a baby!” – he knows he is straddling the two.

-Likewise, depending on his mood, he either makes a beeline for the baby swing at the park or chooses to lie across the “big boy one”.
+Likewise, depending on his mood, he either makes a beeline for the baby swing at the park or chooses to lie across the “big boy swing”.

 He will shift between not wanting to walk and whingeing until his dad or I pick him up and carry him and refusing to hold our hand when crossing the road.

 He’s in a transitional state.
 Wanting to grow up, but also not feeling quite ready for the next step.
-And so, some days he also doesn’t want to use his words.
+And so, there are some days he also doesn’t want to use his words.
 Some days I think he even wants to pretend he doesn’t know how to say them.
 On these days, he’s my baby again.
-Or a kitten, more to the point, communicating with me through gestures and cat-sounds.
+Or a kitten, more to the point, communicating with me through gestures and cat sounds.